-Vagrancy is a broad crime that comprises either 1) lewd conduct in public, 2) solicitation of prostitution, 3) pimping or pandering, 4) trying to enter a house to see what is inside; 5) keeping a place for hiding lost/stolen property; 6) loitering in public restrooms for unlawful purposes; or 7) lodging somewhere without the owner’s permission.
+Nevada Revised Statute 207.030 makes it a misdemeanor to commit vagrancy, which comprises: lewd conduct in public; solicitation of prostitution; pimping or pandering; trying to enter a house to see what is inside; keeping a place for hiding lost/stolen property; loitering in public restrooms for unlawful purposes; and/or lodging somewhere without the owner’s permission.1

 (a) Offer or agree to engage in or engage in lewd or dissolute conduct in any public place or in any place open to the public or exposed to public view;

 (b) Offer or agree to engage in, engage in or aid and abet any act of prostitution;